-When the register windows are updated, user program execution is temporarily interrupted.
-To prevent the user program from being interrupted (and the register windows from being updated), choose the RealTime→Monitor Intrusion→Disallowed (ALT, R, T, D) command to activate the real-time mode.
+When the Register window is updated, user program execution is temporarily interrupted.
+To prevent the user program from being interrupted (and the Register window from being updated), choose the RealTime \rightarrow Monitor Intrusion \rightarrow Disallowed (ALT, R, T, D) command to activate the real-time mode.

-Register Contents Displayed in the Basic Registers Window
+Register Contents Displayed in the Register Window